Frank-Howd/Spotify-Song-Recommender-DS24/README.md

 ### The Spotify Song Recommender - Expose Yourself to Great New Music

-The Spotify Song Recommender app accepts a song title and artist name, and returns 10 songs with similiar characteristics.
+The Spotify Song Recommender app accepts a song title and artist name, and returns 10 songs with similar characteristics.

 Instructions for use -
 - Click on 'POST'